Bachelor of Engineering (Add-On Degree) in Manufacturing Engineering - SPRINGBOARD+One year part-time Level 7 Degree. Blended learning.

 10% of normal fee (€650) if employed.
 Free to unemployed.

-This course is designed to upskill manufacturing technicians, holding a Level 6 qualification, to a Level 7 Bachelor of Engingeering in Manufacturing, while working full-time.
+You are a manufacturing technician (holding a Level 6 qualification) wanting to upskill to a Level 7 Bachelor of Engingeering in Manufacturing degree, while working full-time.

-They analyse and solve problems from basic engineering principles and theories and initiate technical activities leading to new or improved products or process to meet strategic goals and objectives of the company.
+- You will analyse and solve problems from basic engineering principles and theories.
+Then initiate technical activities leading to new or improved products or process to meet strategic goals and objectives of the company.

 - Instrumentation and Control, 10 credits